How to Check Memory and CPU Utilization of Docker Container

 Learn how to check a Docker container's memory and CPU utilization, as well as network traffic and disk I/O to ensure everything is running fine.

-In this tutorial, you are going to learn how to use the docker command to check memory and CPU utilization of your running Docker containers.
+In this tutorial, you will learn how to use the docker command for checking memory and CPU utilization of your running Docker containers.

 Monitoring the health of your containers is crucial for a happy and reliable environment.
 It’s very important to know if your container is hittings its head against a CPU, Memory, Network, or Block limit, which could be severely degrading it.